TI-Toolkit/tokens-wiki/tokens/Pause.md

 <hr>

 ## Description
 Displays value on the current home screen and execution of the program continues after the time period specified.
-For time only, use Pause “”,time where the value is a blank string.
+For time only, use Pause `“”,time` where the value is a blank string.
 Time is in seconds.
-Pause value,time.
+Pause `value,time`.

 <b>Availability</b>: Token only available from within the Basic editor.